-According to the AACN, the DNP answers the need for administrative and advanced practice leaders with a strong preparation in systems-based practice improvement and translational research.
+According to both the AACN and the NONPF, the DNP answers the need for administrative and advanced practice leaders with a strong preparation in systems-based practice improvement and translational research.

-Twelve years later and even as the MSN remains the educational minimum for advanced clinicians, this recommendation has changed the course of nursing education and cemented the Doctor of Nursing Practice as the degree employers prefer when considering nurses for career opportunities at the highest levels.
+It is yet to be seen if universities and state nursing boards will join the movement this time around, but even as the MSN remains the educational minimum for advanced clinicians, a vote of confidence for the DNP from respected organizations like the AACN and NONPF have cemented the Doctor of Nursing Practice as the degree employers prefer when considering nurses for career opportunities at the highest levels.
 The DNP is second to none in preparing graduates for leadership roles in the clinical environment and in areas outside of direct patient care.

 DNP Careers by State